A Topic Coverage Approach to Evaluation of Topic Models: Conclusions and Future Work

 \section{Conclusions and Future Work}

 Topic models are a widely used tool for text exploration, often used for topic discovery on large text collections.
 This paper explores an approach to topic model evaluation focused on measuring to what extent topic models cover a set of reference topics -- representative set of topics of interest in a specific topic discovery scenario.
-Our work elaborates on the approach first outlined by \citnoun{Chuang2013}, by introducing new measures of coverage and performing a series of experiments on two different text domains, news and biological.
-The experiments with model evaluation lead to practical recommendations for use of topic models, and analyze models from the perspective of the size and semantics of the covered topics.
-Experiments comparing topic coverage with topic coherence and model stability demonstrate that coverage is a feature that is distinct from both topic coherence and model stability.
-Furthermore, these experiments outline the potential use of coverage measures for the analysis of coherence measures, and show how coverage measures can be adapted to calculate stability.